Nanny Taxes in Oregon

 They receive at least one hour of protected sick time for every 30 hours they work up to 40 hours per year.
 A household employer can choose to frontload at least 40 hours of sick time at the beginning of the year.

-A household employee begins accruing sick time when they begin work and can start taking sick time after they have worked for a family for at least 90 days.
+A household employee begins accruing sick time when they begin work and can take sick time after working for a family for at least 90 days.

-Household employers are required to let their workers know how much sick time they have accrued at least once every four months.
+Household employers must let their workers know how much sick time they have accrued at least once every four months.

 Learn more about Oregon Sick Time.